NIFTy-PPL/JAXbind/README.md

 The Jacobian-vector product in JAX is a function applying the Jacobian of $f$ at a position $x$ to a tangent vector.
 In mathematical nomenclature this operation is called the pushforward of $f$ and can be denoted as $\partial f(x): T_x X \mapsto T_{f(x)} Y$, with $T_x X$ and $T_{f(x)} Y$ being the tangent spaces of $X$ and $Y$ at the positions $x$ and $f(x)$.
 As the implementation of $f$ is not JAX native, JAX cannot automatically compute the `jvp`.
-Instead, an implementation of the pushforward has to be provided, which `jax_op` will register as the `jvp` of the JAX primitive of $f$.
+Instead, an implementation of the pushforward has to be provided, which `JAXbind` will register as the `jvp` of the JAX primitive of $f$.
 For our example, this Jacobian-vector-product function is given by $\partial f(x_1,x_2)(dx_1,dx_2) = x_2^2dx_1 + 2x_1x_2dx_2$.

 ```python